batuhansevinc/GeneticAlgorithmWizard-GNAW/index.md

 ## Problem Statement

-GAs require some time to write, especially the complex ones, and the subject in general might be exhausting for a beginner.
+GAs require some time to formulate a fitness function, especially the complex ones, and the subject in general might be exhausting for a beginner.
 There are too many options to choose from regarding the selection and crossover functions, and it is time consuming to code and implement all of them to use.
 Some options might be overlooked, missed entirely.

 ## Motivation

 Developers and coders should always look for easier ways to get the job done.
 Implementing each  and every thing when they can simply use a GUI tool would be a bad move.
 The GA GUI tool that  we are developing will include all functions (selection, crossover, hyperparameter selections and  other types) and they will be presented to the user so they can benefit from it.
 It is all up to the user  and their own preference for their GA.
 This way, anyone who has a GA to implement, test and  solve, will be able to save so much time.

 ## Literature Review